bashtage/ng-numpy-randomstate/README.md

   * PC-BSD (FreeBSD) 64-bit, Python 2.7
   * OSX  64-bit, Python 2.7
   * Windows 32/64 bit (only tested on Python 2.7 and 3.5, but should work on 3.3/3.4)

+## Version
+The version matched the latest verion of NumPy where `randomstate.prng.mt19937` passes all NumPy test.

 ## Documentation